cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...

 Share the learning in the circle.
 Discuss if you want to share these kind of learnings in a social networking on an ongoing basis.

+**lernOS Canvas:** collect knowledge domains and skills you learned in the building block "My Knowledge & Skills".

 ## [What Can I Contribute?](#what-can-i-contribute)
 Do you have a clear idea what you can contribute to your network?
 Often we do not contriute because we don't know what to share or write.
 [Research shows](https://www.researchgate.net/publication/259390661_The_Contextual_Nature_of_Enterprise_Social_Networking_A_Multi_Case_Study_Comparison) that there are typical activities in social networks you could use as a checklist for your contributions: